juhasev/sample-ninja-help/edit-panelist-basics.md

 - **Lifetime reward points earned** This is the total reward points earned since joining the panel.
 Same as POINTS_REWARDED data variable
 - **Response rate** The response rate to the email invitations.
 Same as the RESPONSE_RATE data variable.

-### Basics
+### Basic information
-This box provides basic information about the panelist.
+This box provides basic information about the panelists.

 - **Identifier** This is the panelist's unique identifier.
 - **Email valid** Whether the panelist's email address is healthy and the system can deliver mail to the panelist's email address
 - **Sub Panel** Which sub panel is this panelist a member of
 - **Locale** Panelist's locale
 - **Recruitment Source** Which recruitment source is this panelist coming from?

+> If you have GENDER, EDUCATION, ADDRESS, CITY, POSTAL_CODE, or REGION defined, those will also be automatically displayed.

 ### Projects
 Displays counts of project-related activities